iitis/iitis-generator/doc/iitis-generator-conf.5.markdown

   * `stats`=*int*: statistics write period

-	Defines how often to generate statistics and write them to disk, as a new line in statistics files.
-Notice that on each such event, all statistics of a *counter* type will be set back to zero after writing to disk.
+	Defines how often to generate statistics and write them to disk (new lines in statistics files).
+	Notice that after such event all statistics of a *counter* type will be set back to zero.

 	Set `stats` to 0 if you wish to disable statistics.
-This will also disable any output of the program in the form of directories or files.
+This will also disable any file-system output of the program.

   * `sync`=*int*: [sync(2)](http://linux.die.net/man/2/sync) period